MickWest/sitrec/docs/CustomSitches.md

     startTime: "2022-09-01T20:07:32.3Z",
 }
 ```
 When we save and run that it does not work.
-You'll see an error in the console: "ASSERT: Missing Managed object TargetObjectFile," and you'll not that the original sitch had a line in files of **TargetObjectFile: './models/737_MAX_8_White.glb**', along with a later line that uses this "**targetObject: {file: "TargetObjectFile"},**".
+You'll see an error in the console: "ASSERT: Missing Managed object TargetObjectFile," and you'll not that the original sitch had a line in files of **TargetObjectFile: './models/737 MAX 8 BA.glb**', along with a later line that uses this "**targetObject: {file: "TargetObjectFile"},**".
 This might happen when you inherit a sitch.
 You need to manually add the missing file reference, or remove where it's used.
 The latter is simplest, and we can just add a line: **    targetObject: null,**

 The final steps to get this working is to add the terrain, and to reset the mainCamera to defaults {}, so we have:
 ```javascript